 Permaculture can be viewed as part of the paradigm shift that all of society is experiencing.
 Permaculture urges complete cooperation between each & every thing, animate & inanimate.
 It advises people to live simply & in harmony with each other & with their surroundings.

 Our home base for the retreat, the Sacred Valley, is tucked between Cusco and Machu Picchu and is surrounded by villages, mountain slopes, ancient ruins, open fields and vast skies.
 The Sacred Valley has become a center for plant cultivation with a fundamental role in both Peruvian and world agriculture.

 Nature has endowed this valley with an exceptional climate, fertile soils and an abundant water supply.
 Agriculturalists have taken advantage of these resources to create one of the largest reserves of horticultural diversity in the Andes and around the globe.
-The multiple altitudinal layers that comprise the Sacred Valley create a wide set of micro-environments.
-On top of this natural advantage, the Inca built genius infrastructure of agrarian terraces that further multiplied the number of microclimates and ecological niches suitable for growing.
-These ancient terraces continue to be planted with native flowers, a wide variety of densely nutrient rich cereals, hundreds of vegetables and an enormous variety of potatoes-specialists have counted around 4,000 species of spuds apt for human consumption.
+The widely varying altitudes within the Sacred Valley create a large number of unique microenvironments.
+Taking advantage of this natural feature, the Inca built an intricate infrastructure of agrarian terraces that further multiplied the number of microclimates and ecological niches suitable for growing.
+These ancient terraces continue to be planted with native flowers, a wide variety of densely nutrient rich cereal crops, hundreds of vegetables and an enormous variety of potatoes.
+Peruvian scientists have counted around 4,000 species of spuds apt for human consumption.

-This course is primarily taught in Urubamba, home of the Proyecto Ecologico Rijch’ariy (Ecological Project “Awakening”) a family owned farm and Permaculture learning site, in the Sacred Valley and includes day and overnight excursions.
+This course is primarily taught in Urubamba, home of the Proyecto Ecologico Rijch’ariy (Ecological Project “Awakening”) a family owned farm and Permaculture learning site.